jarpraca/open-cx-bitx/README.md

 **Description:** The user is automatically checked in by arriving at FEUP

-**Preconditions and Postconditions:** A beacon must be instaled in FEUP's entry.
+**Preconditions and Postconditions:** A beacon must be instaled in FEUP's entrance.
 The user must be logged in and have his bluetooth turned on so the beacon can be detected.
+After being checked in, the user will receive a notification and the app will display if the user will be given a welcome kit by the robot or by a staff member.

 **Normal Flow:**
 * User is logged in